skrattaren/apf.rst/apf.rst

 - [p.
 89/78] "'Magrat says she will write a book called Travelling on One Dollar a Day, and it's always the same dollar.'"

-  Refers to the famous traveller's guide originally titled "`Europe on Five Dollars a Day`_".
-This is of course also extensively parodied in the "`Hitch Hiker's Guide to the Galaxy`_" ("see the wonders of the universe for only twenty Altairian dollars per day").
+  Refers to the famous traveller's guide originally titled **Europe on Five Dollars a Day**.
+This is of course also extensively parodied in the **Hitch Hiker's Guide to the Galaxy** ("see the wonders of the universe for only twenty Altairian dollars per day").

 - [p.
 91/79] "What does cojones mean?"